 Sustainable Design Principles | We commit to using sustainable design principles in construction projects on campus.
-This can be shown in reusing existing layouts for new restaurants on campus and repurposing building materials when possible
+This can be shown in reusing existing layouts for new restaurants on campus and repurposing building materials when possible our success over the years

 BIPOC Farmers | We partner with several historically underutilized businesses, including Black, Indigenous, and People of Color (BIPOC) farmers in North Carolina including Hines Family Farms, New Ground Farm, and the Piedmont Progressive Farmers Cooperative.
 In 2023, we will be providing a \$10,000 grant to a nonprofit focused on bringing BIPOC farmers to campus.